The Authentication Workflow

 Onboarding after authentication

 At this point the user is authenticated.
 These steps are thus not technically part of the authentication workflow.
-None-the-less they are common enough, especially on registration, that they will be mentionned here.
+None-the-less they are common enough, especially on registration, that they will be mentioned here.

 Signing terms of use